 “The other thing about war is that it is not just money or property that is lost.
 It is the health and lives of the people.
 And in this case, the wars were destroying the lives of everyone around.”

 The moon was well above the horizon by now, and it was shining brightly enough that walking about in the night was easy.
 The two men went back into the store to fetch another glass of beer.
 August brought out some bread, two knives, cutting boards, and hunks of cheese.
 One was was stinkkäse, a type of very smelly schmierkäse, a spreading cheese that was made on one of the local farms.

 As they settled down, they heard a voice say, “I hope you don’t mind that I was listening just now.
 That is quite a story.
 Do you mind if I join you?”

 It was Tom Allenby, one of the town’s residents.
 He had been out for a walk in the moonlight after a hot day.
 August and Justus invited him to sit down on the porch with them.
 Before they returned to the story, August fetched a glass of beer for Tom.
 And they all settled down as the story continued.

 ❦ ❦ ❦

 In his anger, Rama decided that something had to be done about the incessant wars.
-The ordinary people of the land were not greedy, but they were being made the objects of greed.
+The ordinary people of the land were not greedy, but they were being made the victims of greed.
 In his soul, Rama realized that he had been wrong.
-It is not enough to prove that to be free of greed was an important step to happy living.
+It is not enough to prove that freedom from greed was an important step to happy living.
 Something had to be done to stop the incessant cycle of fighting and enslavement.

 Rama was still not over his mourning.
 Perhaps if he had been, he would have tried a different way to try to stop the destruction.
 But the passing of time did not make things easier, because he had the constant picture of Adi in front of him, to remind him of how bad things were.